aalok05/aalok05.github.io/about.md

 Welcome to Aalok's blog!

-This is where I write my random musings on technology, mainly decentralized technology.
+This site is a backup for all the blogs I post on my [LinkedIn](https://linkedin.com/in/aalok05)

 This is the base Jekyll theme: [jekyllrb.com](https://jekyllrb.com/)